 A: DeBlanc doesn’t believe it’s a true connection because he’s seen this thing be inside people – whether it chooses them or they choose it – and it’s temporary.
 Whoever has it isn’t necessarily special… DeBlanc thinks that, ultimately, it doesn’t belong to humans and it belongs to these angel janitors of the other world.
 I always felt that DeBlanc and the angels looked at humans as silly and wasteful.
-I always thought of him like George Carlin in Bill & Ted’s Excellent Adventure with his stance on humanity and an other-worldly presence.
-DeBlanc’s viewpoint is complicated and while we’re experiencing DeBlanc, he is human.
+I always thought of him like George Carlin – who I adore – because of DeBlanc’s acquired superiority over humans and their persistent mistakes — like Carlin’s brilliant skits on war and the environment.
+But like Carlin, now Deblanc has the problem of marrying those opinions with actually being human, making them essentially outsiders.
+I guess I wanted Deblanc to be a cross between Carlin himself and his character Rufus in Bill and Ted’s Excellent Adventure, with his stance on humanity and as an other-worldly presence.
+DeBlanc’s viewpoint is conflicted and while we’re experiencing DeBlanc, he is human.

 Q: DeBlanc and Fiore are a bit like Kenny from South Park — they keep dying and coming back.
 Does that make you more confident about job security?

 A: [Laughs] Clearly anything is possible!